 Health Assessments (Physical Examinations)

 In accordance with Connecticut General Statutes, Section 10-206, the Enfield Board of Education requires each sixth and tenth-grade student to have a health assessment.
-This mandated health assessment may be performed anytime from January 1st of the student's fifth and ninth-grade year through May 1st of the sixth and tenth-grade year, and must be performed by a legally qualified practitioner of medicine (M.D. or D.O.) who is licensed in Connecticut or another state, or by a qualified registered nurse or advanced practice registered nurse or physician assistant licensed to practice in Connecticut.
+This mandated health assessment may be performed anytime after the student's last day of fifth or ninth-grade year through September 1 st of the seventh and eleventh-grade year, and must be performed by a legally qualified practitioner of medicine (M.D. or D.O.) who is licensed in Connecticut or another state, or by a qualified registered nurse or advanced practice registered nurse or physician assistant licensed to practice in Connecticut.

 The health assessment must be documented on the State Department of Education's required health assessment record (HAR-3) or "blue form," and must include, but is not limited to, the following:

 - Review and update of state-mandated immunizations to ensure compliance with requirements (obtain information from the health office).

 - Hemoglobin or hematocrit, blood pressure, height and weight, vision, hearing, speech, postural and gross dental screenings;